hpdobrica/digital-garden-public/Monitoring.md

 Efficient monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
 In addition to this, it's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]).

+A good place to start figuring out what to monitor

 Don't shy off from recording "the same metric" in different places – see [[Where to Measure Metrics]].